NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``holiday_lighting_daily_kwh``
      - kWh/day
      -
      - The daily energy consumption for holiday lighting (exterior).
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Lighting <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-lighting>`_) is used.
    * - ``holiday_lighting_period``
      -
      -
-     - Enter a date like "Nov 25 - Jan 5".
-If not provided, the OS-HPXML default is used.
+     - Enter a date like 'Nov 25 - Jan 5'.
+If not provided, the OS-HPXML default (see `HPXML Lighting <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-lighting>`_) is used.

 .. _hot_water_distribution: